 - Airbnb: Find great accommodations for whatever your needs or price range!

 - Camping: Wake up right on the beach at one of Hana’s campsites!

-Since you're off the beaten path there are not a ton of hotels or accomodations to choose from so book/ plan early.
+Since you're off the beaten path while on the Hana road, there are not a ton of hotels or accommodations to choose from so book/ plan early.

 There are many, many beautiful stops and things to see on Hana Highway.
 You won't regret giving yourself extra time to enjoy it all.
 Not only will you be able to see more along the road, but you'll avoid the stress of traffic and running out of time on your trip.
 You'll have time to stop at many more places and see more of what the Road to Hana has to offer.

 Experts can help guide you through the Road to Hana to make sure that you stop at all the must-see locations.
 You can download an app, such as Gypsy Guide, to get the most up-to-date information and the directions you need.
 Hana Highway is notoriously poorly marked, so it might not be easy to find that perfect waterfall that everyone is talking about.
 Instead, Gypsy Guide relies on GPS so you can find your way even without a signal.